 It’s not effective and could be dangerous!
 Your best defense is good old-fashioned frequent handwashing for at least 20 seconds using soap and warm water.
 Dr. Yacoub also suggests the following ways to avoid exposure:

-- Avoid close contact with people who are sick—practice social distancing of at least 6 feet.
+- Avoid close contact with people who are sick—practice social distancing of at least 6 feet and wear a mask.